ioi-israel/server-setup/README.md

 * Configure CMS:
     * Use the sample configuration files in this repository under `cms`.
 Put `cms.conf` and `cms.ranking.conf` in `~/Github/ioi-israel/cms/config`, and `nginx.conf` in `/etc/nginx`.
 The changes from the original CMS files are described here.
     * Change `nginx.conf` according to the desired settings.
+        * Have one worker process per CPU core.
         * If HTTPS is handled externally, comment out the lines that begin with `ssl` and `auth_basic`, and change port 443 to 80.
         * When running CMS (later), if AWS isn't accessible from within the server, try adding `allow <explicit ip>` below `allow 127.0.0.1`.
 Reload the nginx settings after any such modification.